What is the Community for LGBTQIA+ Scholars?

 In the fall you will be pre-enrolled in WGS 101: Introduction to Women’s and Gender Studies (4 credits), which examines how interlocking social systems—such as sexism, racism, ethnocentrism, classism, ageism, and heterosexism—shape our lives and the world around us.
-In the winter, you will register for WGS 201: Introduction to Queer Studies (4 credits), which focuses on the complexities of sexuality and desire from various cultural, political, and marginalized perspectives and is taught by the faculty director.
+In the winter, you will register for WGS 201: Introduction to Queer Studies (4 credits), which focuses on the complexities of sexuality and desire from various cultural, political, and marginalized perspectives.
 For spring term, students will register for one of a menu of courses (4 credits) that satisfy the Queer Studies minor as approved and suggested by the faculty director.
 Depending on what is being offered, these courses can come from women’s and gender studies, ethnic studies, English, psychology, history, sociology, education, political science, cinema studies, and others.

 Over the course of the year, each quarter, you will also take WGS 199: LGBTQIA+ Scholars Colloquium (1 credit in fall, 1 credit in winter, 2 credits in spring) led by the faculty director.
 The colloquium is a seminar-style class designed to provide time and space to discuss and apply the ideas, concepts, and material from your core ARC classes as well as to introduce you to university and community resources.
 Over the course of WGS 199, you will participate in a year-long project as designed by you and the faculty director, culminating in a presentation at the University of Oregon’s Undergraduate Symposium.

-WGS 201 satisfies the Queer Studies minor; completing and passing all four credits of WGS 199 will also count towards the QST minor.
-WGS 101 satisfies the WGS major and minor.
-Both 201 and 101 satisfy the Identity, Pluralism, and Tolerance (IP) gen ed requirement; WGS 101 also satisfies the Social Science (SSC) gen ed requirement.
+All the courses offered in the ARC, including WGS 199, count toward the Queer Studies minor as well as the WGS major and minor.
+Additionally, WGS 201 and WGS 101 satisfy the Identity, Pluralism, and Tolerance (IP) gen ed requirement; WGS 101 also satisfies the Social Science (SSC) gen ed requirement.